describo/profiles/profile-docs/layouts.md

 1. The first layout applies to entities of type Dataset.
 It has 5 groups (about, source, who, permissions and overflow); each has a label and could have a description.
 2. The second layout applies to entities of type Language.
-It has 3 groups (about, source and overflows); each has a label and could also have a description.
+It has 3 groups (about, source and overflow); each has a label and could also have a description.

-In each layout you should define an `order` so that the tabs are organised in the order you want.
+In each layout you must define an `order` so that the tabs are organised in the order you want.

 ## Layout selection for entities